pmonnahan/PloidySim/README.md

 * *readr*

 Many of these packages may have additional dependencies that the user would need to acquire as well.

+*mssel* can be found in a couple of different repositories, but the version used for simulating data in the above citation can be found at https://github.com/kristinmlee/dmc

 ## PloidyHitch.R
 This wrapper loops over all factorial combinations of parameters (jointly specified in the command line and top of the script) and for each combination, it generates an allele frequency trajectory, runs *mssel*, and calculates basic population genetic metrics, using the R package *PopGenome*.